Some first-time growers mistake the distinctive hooded pitcher, Sarracenia minor, for the cobra plant, Darlingtonia californica.

 much easier to grow and is much more forgiving of mistakes than the

-This plant appreciates warm summer nights and a long
+S. minor appreciates warm summers and a long

 growing season.
-If you live where summer is relatively mild, like at
+If you live where summers are relatively mild, like at

-our nursery in Oregon, you will need a good dose of patience.
+our nursery in Oregon, you will need to be somewhat patient.
 With the

 right growing conditions, you will get to enjoy yellow flowers in mid to